Mandaean cosmology: World of Light

 In Mandaean cosmology, ether (Mandaic: aiar or ayar) permeates outer space and the World of Light.
 Uthras travel by moving through ether.
 The Father is also sometimes mentioned as Ayar Rba ('Great Ether') or Ayar Ziwa ('Radiant Ether').
 In Mandaeism, the "outer ether" (aiar baraia), mentioned in texts such as The Thousand and Twelve Questions, refers to the ether that permeates the cosmos, while the "inner ether" (aiar gawaia) refers to the "breath or pure air of Life within the soul".

 The Mshunia Kushta is a section of the World of Light where spiritual counterparts or images called dmuta are found.

 When a Mandaean person dies, priests perform elaborate death rituals or death masses called masiqta in order to help guide the soul (nišimta) towards the World of Light.
 In order to pass from Tibil (Earth) to the World of Light, the soul must go through multiple maṭarta (watch-stations, toll-stations, or purgatories; see also Arcs of Descent and Ascent and araf (Islam)) before finally being reunited with the dmuta, the soul's heavenly counterpart.

-The Diwan Abatur mentions a heavenly tree called Shatrin (Šatrin) where the souls of unbaptized Mandaean children are temporarily nourished for 30 days.
+The Scroll of Abatur mentions a heavenly tree called Shatrin (Šatrin) where the souls of unbaptized Mandaean children are temporarily nourished for 30 days.
 On the 30th day, Hibil Ziwa baptizes the souls of the children, who then continue on to the World of Light.
-The tree has a length of 360,000 parasangs according to the Diwan Abatur.
+The tree has a length of 360,000 parasangs according to the Scroll of Abatur.

 The idea has some parallels with the Gnostic concept of pleroma.